makkus/freckles/docs/adapters/python-dev.rst

 =======

 ``--freckle``
-    the path or url that points to a 'dotfiles' freckle
+    the path or url that points to a 'python-dev' freckle

 ``--pkg-mgr``
     the package manager and way of creating the virtual environment to use. defaults to "auto", which uses system dependencies and python virtualenv.
 The other option is ``conda``.